 Usually, people go to see a doctor because they’re experiencing some symptom they want to treat.
 According to Tammy Kohlschmidt, a certified clinical thermographer at Thermography for Health New York in New York City, that’s entirely the wrong approach.
 As she explains, a thermography scan offers a way to catch dysfunction before it becomes symptomatic, helping people to prevent rather than treat disease — which is key to maintaining your health.
-Read on to learn how infrared thermography works, why more doctors don’t use it, and more.
+Read on to learn how infrared thermography works, why she recommends breast thermography, who could benefit from a thermography scan, and more.

 Thermography, also known as infrared thermography or digital infrared thermal imaging (DITI), is a screening method that uses camera images to measure your body temperature and blood flow.
 The thermography scan looks for dysfunction and other precursors to disease by screening for patterns and variations in your body temperature and blood flow.
 These variations are very telling, because, as Kohlschmidt says, “your temperature does not lie.”